-The Interstate Environmental Commission, which NEIWPCC supports, is an interstate compact.
+The Interstate Environmental Commission, with which NEIWPCC works, is an interstate compact.
 Others include the Driver License Compact (coordination of driver-license information), the Atlantic States Marine Fisheries Commission, and the New York–New Jersey Port Authority Compact of 1921.

 NEIWPCC was created by Congress in 1947.
 Over a period of years our seven member states each enacted legislation joining the compact.